 You can learn more about how CloudZero simplifies AWS cost allocation even with messy tags.

-Better yet, see CloudZero in action for yourself and experience the power of cloud cost intelligence over endless tagging.
-Schedule a demo here.
+Better yet, see CloudZero in action for yourself and experience the power of cloud cost intelligence over endless tagging. .

 Cost Allocation Tags Best Practices

 Cost allocation tags follow many of the same best practices as regular AWS tags.
-However, a few relevant ones for cost allocation purposes include:
+However, there are a few tips specific to cost allocation:

 - Implement a consistent tagging strategy across departments, teams, and environments to correlate usage and costs with specific cost centers.